︎FLOOD DRILL ︎ ADAM SHIELD ︎ 5 OCT - 30 NOV ︎

 OPENING 4 OCT / 15:00

-The act of drawing for Shield becomes a form of speculative fiction through which his personal encounter with the world and its intersection with the political is processed, in an attempt to fix a view from inside an ever-changing and multiplicitous city.
+The act of drawing for Shield becomes a form of speculative fiction.
+Through which his personal encounter with the world and its intersection with the political is processed.
+For Shield, this is an attempt to fix a view from inside an ever-changing and multiplicitous city.

-Through drawing, field recording, and writing, Shield responds to the rapidly changing area as he encounters it.
-As capital and the slow violence of development advance along the Thames corridor, they swallow up industrial warehouses, garages, council estates, and civic infrastructure, and disappear communities.
+Through drawing, field recording, video and writing, Shield responds to the rapidly-changing area he encounters on his walks.
+As capital and the slow violence of development advance along the Thames corridor, they swallow up industrial warehouses, garages, council estates and civic infrastructure, disappearing communities.

 This fantasy forms a loose narrative for a range of elements and materials to be read in relation to each other.
-Collages with drawn imagery record the texture of the area, whilst drawings of the buildings, people and patterns of its industrial past form a fever-dream cityscape.
+Collaged paintings and video with drawn imagery record the texture of the area, whilst drawings of the buildings, people and patterns of its industrial past form a fever-dream cityscape.

-Shield’s use of drawn collages and fragmented imagery is layered, with many of them refigured or re-repeated throughout.
-He playfully employs shifts in scale with an interlinked chain motif painted directly across the gallery walls.
-At either end of the gallery Shield has installed large-scale ‘baffle boards’ made from materials used for wrapping buildings under construction or demolition.
-Both the graphic mural and constructed baffles function as a display field for the hand-drawn and collaged elements.
-These are presented alongside filmed and animated vignettes, motifs, and scenes on large flat screen monitors.
+Shield’s use of drawn collages and fragmented imagery is layered, with many of them re-figured or re-repeated throughout.
+He playfully employs shifts in scale, with an interlinked chain motif painted directly across the gallery walls.

-This constellation of drawn and animated artworks is loosely connected further by a soundtrack of layered field recordings, performed instrumentation and spoken word.
+This constellation of drawn and animated artworks is loosely connected further by an atmospheric soundtrack of layered field recordings, performed instrumentation and spoken word, such as recordings of conversations eavesdropped on along the Thames Path.
 For Shield, the act of composing sound and music becomes a process by which one might ‘tune into’ the liminal edgelands of London, the city that constitutes the backdrop and subject matter of his enquiry.

 *Flood Drill takes its title from a promotional video for the construction of the Thames Barrier.
 A structure conceived after the 1953 flooding of London, an event that also informed the design and construction of Thamesmead.
 The title conjures images of large-scale equipment or emergency actions to be undertaken by a community in the event of a deluge.